learn-co-curriculum/phase-1-arithmetic-lab/README.md

 ### Order of Operations

+Suppose you ask JavaScript to compute a statement such as this:

+`2 - 2 % 2 + 2 / 2 ** 2 * 2;`

+How will JavaScript know which operators to process first?
+Will it process them in a left-to-right order? (`2 - 2`, which gives 0, then `0 % 2`, and so on)?
+Or does it use a different set of rules?

 JavaScript evaluates compound arithmetic operations by following the standard [order of operations][pemdas] used in basic math.
 Anything in parentheses has highest priority; exponentiation is second; then multiplication, division, and